 First, and most important, is a clear definition of the problem.
-This definition should be included in a file called README on the diskette.
+Include this definition in a file called README on the diskette.
 This file should also include a list of the files on the diskette and a brief description of those files.
 Be sure to answer the following questions in the problem description:

 - · What happened? - Is the problem reproducible?
-If so, list the steps to recreate it. - What were the exact error messages generated?
-This response should include messages from all machines involved (such as AS/400 PS/2, or mainframes). - · What release of the SNA Server program is active and committed? - · What release of the operating system is active and committed? - · What release of the HCON program is active and committed? - · What fixes have been applied to the system? - · Has it ever worked?
+If so, list the steps to re-create it. - What were the exact error messages generated?
+Include messages from all machines involved (such as AS/400[®] or mainframes). - Which release of the Communications Server for AIX program is active and committed?

+- · Which release of the operating system is active and committed? - What fixes have been applied to the system? - · Has Communications Server for AIX ever worked?
 If so, what changes occurred before it stopped working?